cdktf/cdktf-provider-launchdarkly/docs/project.python.md

 The number of approvals required before an approval request can be applied.

+This number must be between 1 and 5.
+Defaults to 1.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/project#min_num_approvals Project#min_num_approvals}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/project#min_num_approvals Project#min_num_approvals}

 ---